barbaralaw/yokai-api/README.md

 - I plan to add more information about each Yo-kai as I am able

+#### :nerd_face: Tech Stuff:

+- This API was created using node.js and Express

+- Working with the backend is new for me, and I chose to learn by diving in the deepend with this API.
+It has been an education to be sure.
+I look forward to continuing to explore this part of my tech stack.

 #### Improvements/Optimizations coming:

 - Documentation!
 I want this API to be easily navigated by all fans